-Stay clear when powerlines are near this grain harvest
+Stay clear when powerlines are near

 When it comes to the potential dangers of working around powerlines and other network infrastructure, there are some key safety messages to keep in mind.
 Following some simple steps could help keep you and your workers safe on the land while you are harvesting or sowing.

-Plan for a safe grain harvest
+Plan for a safe season

 - Look up and Live - Know the location of powerlines on your property.
 The Look up and Live app can help you plan work near powerlines*.
 This tool may help minimise contact and reduce the risk of injury or death from electrocution and damage to equipment and our electricity network.
 Check your surroundings prior to extending machinery – including when tipping loads.
 Always make sure all workers on your site know the location of powerlines and how to be safe around them.